Restell

 2 hours

-Contradictions abound when the “Wickedest Woman in New York” is also the wealthiest woman in New York, and the daughters of the most famous families in America find their reputations dependent on the services of a woman who is universally shunned.
-Restell’s escape relies on the combined ingenuity of an African American postal agent, and her fellow Irish immigrants.
+Contradictions abound when the “Wickedest Woman in New York” is also the wealthiest woman in New York, and the notorious anti-vice crusader Anthony Comstock is out to get her.
+Madam Restell’s escape relies on the combined ingenuity of an African American postal agent and Irish immigrants in her community.

 The play opens with a scene in Anthony Comstock’s office, where he vows to end Madame Restell’s forty-year career of selling abortifacients, contraceptives, and informational brochures through the US mail.
 A newly-appointed agent of the Post Office, Anthony, is on a personal mission to purge the country—and its mail— of all forms of godlessness.